This Is How Likely You Are to Get Cancer in Your Lifetime

 Your odds of developing the disease might just surprise you.

-Getting a cancer diagnosis is often one of the scariest experiences in a person’s life.
+Getting a cancer diagnosis is often one of the scariest experiences in a person’s life, which means it’s no surprise many people wonder their chances of getting cancer.
 In fact, a study from MetLife suggests that cancer is the most-feared disease among adults in America, with 41 percent of survey subjects indicating concern about developing cancer in their lifetime.

 Although it’s understandable to fear a disease that kills 8.2 million people every single year, many people don’t realize how likely they are to develop cancer in the first place.
 While habits like smoking, excessive drinking, or carrying extra weight can increase your cancer risk, the overall odds you’ll develop cancer the disease may be lower than you think.